social proof for authors

 |

-What is “social proof” and why should you care about it?
+What is “social proof,” and why should you care about it?

 “Social proof” is marketer-speak for public evidence that people won’t be wasting their money if they buy your book.

-social proof for authors 2
+book endorsement as example of social proof for authors

 To help provide the author with social proof, I shared my blurb on the back of “Math for Writers” with my social networks.